 ![]() |

-his superb 1/8th scale model of a Dunton Ledge Caravan.
+right is his superb 1/8th scale model of a Dunton Ledge Caravan.
 On

 retirement, several years ago, Frank was looking for a challenging hobby